ExtendRealityLtd/VRTK/README.md

    * `Both` means both controllers are allowed to grab
    * `Left_Only` means only the left controller is allowed to grab
    * `Right_Only` means only the right controller is allowed to grab
+  * **Precision_Snap:** If this is checked then when the controller grabs the object, it will grab it with precision and pick it up at the particular point on the object the controller is touching.
+  * **Right Snap Handle:** A Transform provided as an empty game object which must be the child of the item being grabbed and serves as an orientation point to rotate and position the grabbed item in relation to the right handed controller.
+If no Right Snap Handle is provided but a Left Snap Handle is provided, then the Left Snap Handle will be used in place.
+If no Snap Handle is provided then the object will be grabbed at it's central point.
+  * **Left Snap Handle:** A Transform provided as an empty game object which must be the child of the item being grabbed and serves as an orientation point to rotate and position the grabbed item in relation to the left handed controller.
+If no Left Snap Handle is provided but a Right Snap Handle is provided, then the Right Snap Handle will be used in place.
+If no Snap Handle is provided then the object will be grabbed at it's central point.

 ######Grab Mechanics
-  * **Grab Snap Type:** This sets the snap type of the object when it is grabbed.
-   * `Simple_Snap` snaps the grabbed object's central position to the controller attach point (default is controller tip).
-   * `Precision_Snap` does not snap the object's position to the controller and picks the object up at the point the controller is touching the object (like a real life hand picking something up).
-   * `Handle_Snap` allows for an empty GameObject as a child of the interactable object to be used as the reference snap point.
-On grab, this empty GameObject rotation and position is used to orientate the grabbed interactable object to the controller.
-  * **Snap Handle:** A Transform provided as an empty game object which must be the child of the item being grabbed and serves as an orientation point to rotate and position the grabbed item in relation to the grabbing controller.
   * **Grab Attach Type:** This determines how the grabbed item will be attached to the controller when it is grabbed.
    * `Fixed Joint` attaches the object to the controller with a fixed